espocrm/documentation/docs/user-guide/invoices.md

 ## Automation with Workflows or BPM

-The following service actions are available in Workflows and BPM tools:
+The following service actions are available in the Workflows and BPM tools:

 * Add Invoice Items
 * Convert Currency